Netherlands Institute for Cultural Analysis

 - Director: Pepita Hesselberth, Assistant Professor Film and Digital Media (Leiden University Centre of the Arts in Society)

-- Office Manager: Kim Sommer (Leiden University)
+- Manager: Kim Sommer (Utrecht University)

 Advisory Board